TV Everywhere: Adoption

-Platform non-neutrality
+Non-neutrality

 In 2014, Comcast was criticized for its decision to arbitrarily block access to HBO Go on PlayStation and Roku devices, but still allowing its use on competing Apple TV and Xbox 360.
 Comcast similarly blocked access to Showtime Anytime on Roku as well.
 A spokesperson for the provider stated that "with every new website, device or player we authenticate, we need to work through technical integration and customer service which takes time and resources.
 Moving forward, we will continue to prioritize as we partner with various players."

 During both the FCC's net neutrality hearings and comments regarding Comcast's then-proposed merger with Time Warner Cable (which, by contrast, allows HBO Go access on all supported devices), Roku criticized the provider for contradicting the TV Everywhere concept by discriminating against specific devices, thus prioritizing its own on-demand platform over external services.
 The company argued that providers could selectively favor certain platforms over others, further stating that "a large and powerful MVPD may use this leverage in negotiations with content providers or operators of streaming platforms, ultimately favoring parties that can either afford to pay for the privilege of authentication, or have other business leverage that can be used as a counterweight to discriminatory authentication."

 On December 15, 2014, Comcast enabled the ability to use HBO Go and Showtime Anytime on Roku devices.
 However, Comcast still blocked HBO Go on PlayStation consoles until December 2016.

+In January 2025, Rogers Cable dropped TV Everywhere support for CTV (a television network owned by rival Bell Media) for undisclosed reasons.